MicrosoftDocs/azure-dev-docs/articles/terraform/azure-export-for-terraform/select-custom-resources.md

 **Pros:**

+- Since you're editing a file, you can use an editor to find and replace what you need to remove or edit.
-- JSON output enables unique functionality (i.e. scripting to filter).
+- JSON output enables unique functionality - such as scripting to filter.
 - Can rename resources to match your naming standards.
-- Since you're editing a file, you can use an editor to find and replace what you need to remove or edit.
 - Can refactor JSON into multiple mapping files.
 - Handles large amounts of resources well.